Peer Mentorship Program

 - The match has run its course

-After a match closes, staying in touch is allowed only if both people agree (and a parent/guardian if needed).
+After a match closes, staying in touch is allowed only if both people agree (and a guardian, if needed).

 Why It Matters